Anwesha28S/Weather_App/README.md

-A simple weather application built using ReactJS and VITE.
+A simple weather application built using ReactJS.
 Users can search for any city and get real-time weather updates, including temperature, humidity, wind speed, and general weather conditions like sunny, rainy, or cloudy.